Joroee/Lol/README.md

 And honestly I'm saddened on how you turned and changed around March and April.
 Call me immature who is a 17 year old turning 18 this year but atleast i didnt had the idea to replace, obsessed, idolize and admire someone i just met in a Pony town while I'm in a relationship, its called loyalty.

-Clarify stuff all you want to your silly Github account and Pony town circle, But the fact will remain that you cheated one me and i hope all of them get to see my response.
+Clarify stuff all you want to your silly Github account that has 600 people to look and read your stupid letter so that i get the bad image and your Pony town circle, But the fact will remain that you cheated one me and i hope all of them get to see my response.

 Bye.
 I hope I don’t ever hear from you again and forget about me.
 As you do the same.